vietanhdev/open-adas/README.md

 - **(Documentation) OpenADAS:** *Design, CANbus, Calibration, Model training and deployment notes*: [docs/open-adas.md](docs/open-adas.md).
 - **(Documentation) How to setup on a Jetson Xavier:** [docs/setup-jetson-xavier.md](docs/setup-jetson-xavier.md).

-**Update 21/12/2020:** I created an image of my SD card [here](https://drive.google.com/file/d/1jg68ySnTt4Zm_hb4JVZKKWXRWkDucqUu/view?usp=sharing).
-You can flash and run this image on Jetson Nano. **Note:** The source code and binary files in this SD card image is older than in `master` branch.

-**For TensorRT 7 support:** Currently, only TensorRT e and 6 are supported.
+**For TensorRT 7 support:** Currently, only TensorRT 5 and 6 are supported.
 TensorRT 7 has a lot of deprecated APIs and I think there is no way to run this project directly with that version.
 I don't have time to continue with this project soon, so I really need your contributions to extend this project further.

-## I. Environment Setup + Build
+## Quick setup on Jetson Nano: SD Card image

+I created an image of my SD card [here](https://drive.google.com/file/d/1jg68ySnTt4Zm_hb4JVZKKWXRWkDucqUu/view?usp=sharing).
+You can flash and run this image on Jetson Nano.

+**Note:**

+- The source code and binary files in this SD card image is older than in `master` branch.
+Please upgrade to the lastest source code and recompile on your device.
+- Use Alt+F4 to exit the GUI and start editing your source code.
+- Login information:
+    + Username: `smartcam`.
+    + Password: Open Terminal and type `sudo passwd smartcam` to change the password.

+## Compile from source

 ### Requirements: